Short-sellers lose as Amazon acquires Whole Foods

 "Shorts are basically taking it on the chin.
 They weren’t having a good year, and now their year has gotten decidedly worse," said Ihor Dusaniwsky, head of research at S3 Partners.

-Whole Foods is the most heavily shorted name in the food retail space, with short interest of 28.1 million shares, or $1.2 billion, nearly as much as Kroger Co, Casey's General Stores Inc and Sprouts Farmers Market Inc combined, according to S3 Partners.
+Whole Foods is the most heavily shorted name in the food retail space, with short interest of 28.1 million shares, or $1.2 billion, nearly as much as Kroger Co (KR.N), Casey's General Stores Inc (CASY.O) and Sprouts Farmers Market Inc (SFM.O) combined, according to S3 Partners.

 Shorts started raising bearish bets against Whole Foods after December, around the time Amazon opened its online grocery store in a challenge to supermarkets.